yasimba/ParkingManagementSystem/sensehatdevice.md

 ### Getting started with a single board microcomputer
 The single board microcomputer, comprised of a 900MHz quad-core ARM Cortex-A7 CPU with 1GB SDRAM, 10/100 Mbit/s Ethernet, GPIO, UART, I²C bus, SPI bus, and 8 GB of Secure Digital storage from the Humber College Institute of Technology & Advanced Learning North Campus Technology Parts Crib can be tried out by following: [getting started](http://munro.humber.ca/~mdrk0011/projects/cribpi.php).

-I acquired the following case for my Broadcom development platform (Pi 3) http://www.canakit.com/raspberry-pi-black-case.html and we bought the USB network adaptors from Tiger Direct.
+The following case for is used for the parts crib Broadcom development platforms (a Pi 3 also fits) http://www.canakit.com/raspberry-pi-black-case.html and we bought the USB network adaptors from Tiger Direct.
 More detailed instructions are available on Lynda.com plus Paul Moggach's technical notes.
 It turns outs that the newest version of Rasbian has realvnc-vnc-server installed by default which conflicts with xrdp.
 Instead of installing xrdp on your development platform you can install VNC Viewer on your desktop to connect instead of using Remote Desktop Connection.
 The boot options still need to be set along with ensuring VNC (and I2C) is enabled via Menu > Preferences > Raspberry Pi Configuration > Interfaces and such an image is in the DropBoxes as before.